Twisted-Remedy/TarkovOCR/README.md

 # TarkovOCR
 Optical Character Recognition for Escape From Tarkov that reads the item name and uses [Tarkov.dev API](https://tarkov.dev/api/) to lookup price info about the item.
+(Use "J" on the magnifying glass in the inspect of an item.
+Use "K" to quit out the program.)

 This is my version of a much more popular and better project [Rat Scanner](https://github.com/RatScanner/RatScanner).